MeningococcemiaMeningococcal septicemia; Meningococcal blood poisoning; Meningococcal bacteremia

 - Gangrene due to lack of blood supply

-- Severe damage to adrenal glands that can lead to low blood pressure (Waterhouse-Friderichsen syndrome)
+Severe damage to adrenal glands that can lead to low blood pressure (

 When to Contact a Medical Professional

 Go to the emergency room immediately if you have symptoms of meningococcemia.
-Call your doctor if you have been around someone with the disease.
+Call your provider if you have been around someone with the disease.

-Preventive antibiotics for family members and contacts are often recommended.
-Speak with your health care provider about this option.
+Preventive antibiotics for family members and other close contacts are often recommended.
+Speak with your provider about this option.

-A vaccine that covers some -- but not all -- strains of meningococcus is recommended for children age 11 or 12.
+A vaccine that covers some, but not all, strains of meningococcus is recommended for children age 11 or 12.
 A booster is given at age 16.
 Unvaccinated college students who live in dormitories should also consider receiving this vaccine.
 It should be given a few weeks before they first move into the dorm.
-Talk to your doctor about the appropriate use of this vaccine.
+Talk to your provider about this vaccine.

-Apicella MA.
+Stephens DS, Apicella MA.
 Neisseria meningitidis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 211.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition .
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 213.

 Review Date: 11/27/2016